|

 • Three FOMC voters broke away from the pack on Wednesday, a deviation from consensus that hasn’t happened in six years.

-The Dow Jones Industrial Average (DJIA) climbed on Wednesday after the Federal Reserve (Fed) delivered its third straight quarter-point rate cut, lifting the Dow by over 1.2% and nudging the S&P 500 higher while the Nasdaq hovered near flat.
+The Dow Jones Industrial Average (DJIA) climbed on Wednesday after the Federal Reserve (Fed) delivered its third straight quarter-point rate cut, lifting the Dow by over 1.2% at its highest and nudging the S&P 500 higher while the Nasdaq hovered near flat.
 The move lowered the federal funds rate to 3.50%–3.75% and was paired with renewed short-term bond buying, which pushed 2-year Treasury yields down.
 Markets interpreted the Fed’s acknowledgment of a softening labor market as a sign it may prioritize supporting jobs, even as inflation remains a concern.

 Fed's Powell: The division is between holding rates steady from here vs. cutting